Meet the people behind We Save Lives and its efforts to change driving behavior.

 PRESIDENT OF WE SAVE LIVES AND FOUNDER OF MADD

-As MADD’s Chief Executive Officer, President and Chairman of the Board, Lightner masterminded MADD from a small California grass roots organization into an international corporation with more than 400 chapters worldwide and an annual budget of over 12 million dollars.
-Under her leadership, MADD’s membership base grew to more than 2 million.
-She managed a staff of more than fifty employees and thousands of volunteers.
+As MADD's Chief Executive Officer, President and Chairman of the Board, Lightner masterminded MADD from a small California grass roots organization into an international corporation with more than 400 chapters worldwide and an annual budget of over 12 million dollars.
+Under her leadership, MADD’s membership base grew to more than two million.

 MANAGING DIRECTOR AT BALLENTINE PARTNERS, LLC

 Lorne Adrain has a national life insurance practice focused on estate planning and corporate applications.
 He has worked with entrepreneurs and businesses across the country.
 Mr. Adrain has also been an executive at AT&T and worked for ten years as an entrepreneur in the technology and environmental sectors.
 He was the founder of KindMark, a leader in the creation of software and technologies advancing philanthropy.